alexnathanson/EPSolar_Tracer/README.md

 ## Arduino Uno + Max485
 This works well.
 It's a pretty easy implementation.
 I'm using software serial to free up the USB port for serial communication with a computer or whatever you want.
 In the future I may build it out as a library.

-You can monitor the serial port from the Arduino IDE or serialTest.py
+You can monitor the serial port from the Arduino IDE or serialTest.py (serialTest.py is a simple alternative if you can't get the Tracer to communicate directly with the Raspberry Pi)

 ## Win 10 PC
 This is the simplest implementation.
 Uses a RS485 to USB cable.
 In the